puppetlabs/kream/README.md

 ## HA master development

 If you are developing or making changes to the Puppet module for Kubernetes that changes the controller.
 You will need to run a separate command to build a cluster of 3 Kubernetes controllers with a load balancer.
-To accomplish this
+Before running up your cluster make sure you have run the [kubetool](https://github.com/puppetlabs/puppetlabs-kubernetes#setup) and move the generated hiera files a moved into the [hieradata](https://github.com/puppetlabs/kream/tree/master/hieradata) folder.
+Then issue the following command.
 ```
 rake cluster_up_ha
 ```